practicalli/clojure-web-services/docs/building-api/reitit/index.md

   {:status 200 :body "Awesome Reitit Ring"})
 ```

-`constantly` function is commonly used for handlers, returning an anonymous function that takes the ring request hash-map.
+`constantly` function is commonly used for handlers that do not use the request data initially. `constantly` returns an anonymous function that takes the ring request hash-map.

 ```clojure
 (def status